Cats and Dogs Myths that Just Explained Scientifically

 One of the most important reasons is a large number of parasites in pigs.
 There are some diagnostic notes about a large number and types of parasites in pig/swine in all ages, which could have an impact on performance, with effects ranging from to clinical disease, debilitation, and perhaps even death (Corwin, 1997).

 The main parasites that could be transmitted by pork such as the helminths Trichinella spp. and Taenia spp., and the protozoa Toxoplasma gondii and Sarcocystis spp.
-Those parasites are responsible for most of the illness for eating pork.
+Therefore, those parasites are responsible for most of the illnesses for eating pork.
 (Djurković-Djaković, et al, 2013)

 People are making excuses that these parasites could be killed by cooking pork in about 170-180 °F. Unfortunately, this research was done in a laboratory setting.
 While in the

 Some research found that even the infection of the parasites from pork is relatively low, the risk still constitutes a hazard for humans.
 The unpublished data have shown that based on recent national research, there is an estimation about 120,000 to 300,000 persons have infected trichiniasis per year in the United States.
 (Zimmermann and Zinter, 1971)

 Some method is trying to remove Trichinella and Taenia from the swine, but those removal practices may cause infection in those animals, or the worst case, may cause injuries.
 (Kniel, 2013)

 Pork is one of the foods with high saturated fat, which is as low as 9 grams to as high as 35 grams per 3 oz (85g).
 Moreover, this depends on the recipe, cooking, and serving methods (USDA, 2018).